webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/defends-the-gate.md

+---
+aliases:
----,aliases:,- defends the gate,tags:,- Compendium/CSRD/en/Foci,---
+- defends the gate
+tags:
+- Compendium/CSRD/en/Foci
+---

 Everyone wants you on their side when it comes to a fight because nothing gets by you.
  ### Intrusion